matusm/At.Matus.OpticalSpectrumLib/README.md

 - `IOpticalSpectrum`, `OpticalSpectrum`, `MeasuredOpticalSpectrum` — collections of spectral points and operations on them.
 - `SpecMath` — small math helpers for spectra.
 - `Masker` — masking and filtering operations for spectra.
+- `Resampler` — resample spectra to regular spaced (or any other set) wavelength values.

 ## CSV
 Spectral points can be exported to CSV using `ToCsvLine()` and a header is available via `GetCsvHeader()`:
-- Header: `Wavelength,Signal,SEM,StdDev`
+- Header: `Wavelength,Signal,StdErr`
-- Example CSV line: values formatted as `Wavelength:F2,Signal:F6,StdErr:F6,StdDev:F6`
+- Example CSV line: values formatted as `Wavelength,Signal,StdErr:`

-## Quick start
-1. Open the solution in Visual Studio 2022 via __File > Open > Project/Solution__.
-2. Build the solution via __Build > Build Solution__.
-3. Example usage: